Salivating Before Vomiting

 It is all about excessive mouth-watering and nausea.
 Before we get into why we salivate before vomiting, let’s first understand what vomiting is and then get to details of why you salivate before vomiting.

-Why do we drool before vomiting?
+Why do we salivate before vomiting?

 One reason is the autonomic nervous system’s response to the act of vomiting.
 This system is responsible for involuntary functions like vomiting resulting in nausea.
 This can cause the salivary glands to produce more saliva when triggered.